franciscop/umbrella/Porting_from_jQuery.md

 "*Why should I port from jQuery to umbrellaJS?*"
 Simply because [you might not need jQuery](http://youmightnotneedjquery.com/) to do all these fancy things.

-But if you like the easy and readable syntax, **but** don't like how fat and slow jQuery is, you hould
+But if you like the easy and readable syntax, **but** don't like how fat and slow jQuery is, you should

 - use **zepto.js** as [drop in replacement](http://zeptojs.com/)
 - port to **umbrellaJS**

-**umbrellaJS** is small (3kb gzipped), has a similar syntax as jQuery.
-I usees native DOM elements instead of objects, this makes it fast. you can simply replace `$(...)` with `u(...)` in most cases.
+**umbrellaJS** is small (3kb gzipped) and has a similar syntax as jQuery. it use native DOM elements instead of objects, this makes it fast. you can simply replace `$(...)` with `u(...)` in most cases.

 ## Before porting to umbrellaJS

 zepto.js, umbreallyJS does not support jQuery extensions! if your scripts make heavy use of extensions you should stop reading here.

-before porting an existing script to an jQuery alternative I strongly recommend to check your jQuery code to be correct.
+before porting an existing script to a jQuery alternative I strongly recommend to check your jQuery code to be correct.

 **Check for usage of `$('.subclass', $('myclass'))`**